antoinela65/EDA---CO2-Emissions-of-Food-Production-between-2000-and-2020/README.md

 Additionally, it provides demographic and climatic data such as rural and urban populations and temperature variations, offering a comprehensive overview to analyze the global environmental impact of food production.

+You can access the Python file containing the complete code under the name NBA Players_EDA + Data Cleaning.ipynb.

 ## Technologies Used

 - **Python**: For data analysis and visualization.